-- Bring a special blanket, toy or pacifier to help keep them calm during the test. - Bring a bottle of juice or formula to feed your baby after the test.
+- You can help your baby feel less scared by bringing a special blanket, toy or pacifier to help keep them calm during the test. - Bring a bottle of juice or formula to feed your baby when the test is done.